PavelGushchin/seabattle/README.md

 # Sea Battle

 ## History
-Originally I wrote this project in 2016 on PHP 5.6, without any frameworks, libraries or anything else, just on pure PHP.
+Originally I wrote this project in 2016 on PHP 5.6.
+I didn't use any frameworks, libraries or anything else, just pure PHP.

-And now I updated it to PHP 8.
+But now I rewrote it almost from scratch on PHP 8.

 ## How to run the project